rafguns/nx2vos/README.md

 ### Basic usage

-Using nx2vos, you can write a networkx graph to VOSviewer map and network files.
-From the VOSviewer manual:
+Using nx2vos, you can write a networkx graph to [VOSviewer map and network files](https://app.vosviewer.com/docs/file-types/map-and-network-file-type/):

-- A map file is a text file that contains information about the items in a map.
-Items are characterized by a number of attributes.
+- A **map file** contains information about the items (i.e., nodes) in a VOSviewer map.
+Items can be characterized by a number of attributes.
-- A network file is a text file that contains information about the links between the items in a map.
-A network file specifies which pairs of items are connected by a link.
-It also specifies the strength of each link.
+- A **network file** contains information about the links between the items in a map.
+A network file specifies which pairs of items are connected, as well as the strength of each link.

 Typically, you want to save both the map and network file: